calvinfroedge/codeigniter-payments/README.md

 - Beanstream
 - QuickBooks Merchant Services
 - Eway (Australia)
+- Amazon SimplePay

 ## Methods Supported (note, not all methods are supported by all gateways.
 For a full method support list visit http://payments.calvinfroedge.com/gateways):

 - oneoff_payment: Makes a one time charge
+- reference_payment: Make a payment based on a previous transaction.
+Mimics a card vault.
+Currently only implemented in PayPal Payments Pro.
 - authorize_payment: Authorizes a charge, which is essentially a hold.
 This requires later capturing the funds you authorized (most gateways require you do this the same business day).
 - capture_payment: Finalize an authorization, actually charges the customer.
 - void_payment: Cancel a payment that has not been settled (transactions get settled at the end of the business day).